espressif/esp-idf/examples/bluetooth/nimble/ble_spp/spp_server/README.md

   SPP_COMMAND_CHAR|0xABF3|READ&WRITE_NR
   SPP_STATUS_CHAR|0xABF4|READ & NOTIFY

-This example creates GATT client and performs passive scan, it then connects to peripheral device if the device advertises connectability and the write characteristic.
+This example creates GATT server and advertises data, it then gets connected to a central device.

-It performs three GATT operations against the specified peer:
+It takes input from user and performs notify GATT operations against the specified peer.

-* Discover all services,characteristics and descriptors.

-* After the discovery is completed, take UART input from user and write characteristic.

 Note :